 - It was a nice summer day, so we went outside to decorate some meditation stones — and continued to snack!

-- While everyone was working on the stones, the host gave me a the best foot bath ever!
+- While everyone was working on the stones, the host gave me the best foot bath ever!

 - While the stones were drying we went back inside to the living room where we continued by having everyone present their trinket and wish for the birthing necklace.